steemit/smt-whitepaper/smt-manual/manual.md

 One of the valuable features of SMTs is their immediate access to functioning, unmanned markets against the liquid asset, STEEM.

 ## Automatic Order Matching
-The Decentralized Exchange (DEX) structures of Steem allow assets to automatically be matched for best possible price when bids and asks overlap, unlike other DEXs which require a "man in the middle" or user-agent, to match orders.
+The Decentralized Exchange (DEX) structures of Steem allow assets to automatically be matched for best possible price when bids and asks overlap, unlike other DEXs, which require a "man in the middle" or user-agent, to match orders.
 Automatic, rather than middle-man-faciliated order matching is important for security of Steem-based assets and for the replicability and safety of DEX interfaces.

 ## Diverse Asset Types
 There are several assets that SMT users and creators will have access to by way of the Steem DEX: STEEM; SBD; SMTs; Simple Derivatives (IOUs).
 These neighboring assets can increase the visibility and network effect of all created SMTs.